lupyuen/lupyuen.github.io/src/de.md

 [(Sounds a bit like the Amiga Video Toaster)](https://en.wikipedia.org/wiki/Video_Toaster)

-Let's look inside the Display Engine...
+In a while we'll boot Apache NuttX RTOS and experiment with PinePhone's Display Engine.
+But first let's look inside the Display Engine...

 # Display Engine in Allwinner A64